pythonindia/inpycon-blog/content/blog/2020-workshop-call-for-proposals.md

 ### Description

-A brief description of the workshop.
-Provide as much detail as you can to guide us through your plans for the workshop.
-One can provide a rough timeline if possible to explain it better.
+A brief description of the workshop is needed here.
+Do provide as much detail as you can to guide us through your plans for the workshop.
+The workshop duration is needed to be 2.5 hours.
+Hence, a rough timeline detailing how you will be spending time explaining the concept would be a great idea to start with.

 ### Audience Level